MvvmCross/MvvmCross-Presentations/readme.md

 So far, all powerpoints are by Stuart Lodge - http://slodge.blogspot.com

-All powerpoints are provided here as Creative Commons
+All powerpoints are provided here as Creative Commons With Attribution

+**YOU MUST ATTRIBUTE ANY CONTENT RE-USED TO THE ORIGINAL AUTHOR**